shakilemon73/arabic-learning-platform/replit.md

 This is an Arabic language learning platform that provides online courses with live classes.
 The application is designed specifically for Bengali speakers who want to learn Arabic to better understand the Quran and Hadith.
 It features course enrollment with payment processing, live class participation, user progress tracking, and certificate generation.

-**Migration Status: ✅ COMPLETE**
+**Migration Status: ✅ COMPLETE - SUPABASE BACKEND**
-- Successfully migrated from Replit agent to standard Replit environment
+- Successfully migrated from Express server to Supabase-only architecture
-- Demo authentication system implemented for testing all features
-- Live class platform with screen sharing, real-time chat, and homework submission fully operational
+- Replaced Express backend with direct Supabase API calls
+- Implemented Supabase authentication with login/signup components
+- Application now runs as pure frontend with Supabase backend
+- All authentication flows updated to use Supabase Auth
-- All 11 checklist items completed successfully
+- Migration checklist completed successfully

 # User Preferences